acnicholls/TrangTest/README.md

 # TrangTest
 Test for Paul Trang's AEC Project

 This project was given to me in early 2018 as an assignment toward employment.
 I had a weekend to prove that I can code in C#.
+The application will convert and display temperatures as well as alert the user when certain criteria are met

 # Versions
 There are now three different versions of this project.